Courses

 read more

-Courses offered in the winter semester 2024/2025:
+Courses offered in the summer semester 2025

 The professionalisation of musicans requires the development of key skills in addition to specialist skills.
 In addition to the ability to organise yourself in order to achieve your goals, you also need to be aware of the context of your professional activity and how to move and present yourself professionally within it.